 Important Voter Information and Tips

 Note: This section pertains to voting in Los Angeles County.
-If you live outside LA County, click here for information on contacting your local registrar of voters.
+If you live outside LA County, click here.

 Voting and Voter Registration FAQs